rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 With regard to human genome editing, these are the questions concerning the near-term and long-future that I believe most people might want to know:

 - Where will the 4th gene-edited baby be born?
+- Which of the following countries will be first to legalize human gene-editing for treatment or enhancement?
-- In what country will germline genome editing in humans be legalized?
+- In what country will germline genome editing in humans first be legalized?
+- In what country will germline genome editing in humans first be used?
+- When will germline genome editing first be used?
-- In what country will gene-editing for enhancement be legalized?
+- In what country will gene-editing for enhancement first be legalized?
+- In what country will gene-editing for enhancement first be used?
-- Where will
+- When will gene-editing for enhancement first be used?
 - What will people think about human gene-editing in the future?
 - When will the first clinical trials of gene-editing be made accessible.